 while for arbitrary spin $S$,

-where $g (0)=N^{-1} \sum_{\bm q} g_{\bm q}$ denotes the on-site form factor of bi-magnons and $g(0)=0$ for $S=1/2$ due to the hard-core on-site repulsion.
-In the expression for $S_{\bm k}^-$, we have omitted terms involving three or more operators.
+where $g (0)={N_\Lambda}^{-1} \sum_{\bm q} g_{\bm q}$ denotes the on-site form factor of bi-magnons, and $g(0)=0$ for $S=1/2$ due to the hard-core on-site repulsion.
+In the expression for $S_{\bm k}^-$, we have omitted terms with three or more operators.
 The terms with $b_{{\bm k}+{\bm q}}^\dagger a_{\bm q}$ represent transitions from a single magnon to a bound pair.
-See also Fig.~\ref{fig:spectrum} for an illustration of these transitions.
-The mapping between spin and boson operators in $S_{\bm k}^z$ was used to construct the bosonic low-energy effective theory for the spin-nematic Tomonaga-Luttinger liquid in one dimension~\cite{KeckeMF}, and the field-theoretical prediction showed an excellent agreement with the numerical results obtained from the corresponding $S=1/2$ spin model~\cite{HikiharaKMF}.
-Furthermore, we note that for the $S=1$ case, when we approximate the bi-magnon state as consisting solely of two magnons on the same site, i.e., $g({\bm k})=1/\sqrt2 $, the mappings (\ref{eq:spin_opFM2a}) and (\ref{eq:spin_opFM2b}) become equivalent to one form of the $S=1$ flavor-wave expansions~\cite{Papanicolaou1984,SmeraldUedaShannon2015}.
-In the exact two-magnon bound states above the fully polarized state, the two magnons are usually spatially spread out and distributed at nearby sites~\cite{Penc2011,takata2015}.
+An illustration of these transitions is shown in Fig.~\ref{fig:spectrum}.
+The mapping between spin and boson operators in $S_{\bm k}^z$ was used to construct the bosonic low-energy effective theory for the spin-nematic Tomonaga-Luttinger liquid in one dimension~\cite{KeckeMF}, where the field-theoretical prediction showed an excellent agreement with the numerical results obtained from the corresponding $S=1/2$ spin model~\cite{HikiharaKMF}.
+Additionally, for the $S\geq 1$ case, approximating the bi-magnon state as consisting solely of two magnons on the same site (i.e., $g({\bm k})=1/\sqrt2 $) makes the mappings (\ref{eq:spin_opFM2a}) and (\ref{eq:spin_opFM2b}) equivalent to one form of the flavor-wave expansions~\cite{Papanicolaou1984,SmeraldUedaShannon2015}.
+However, we note that, in the exact two-magnon bound states at the saturation field of quadrupolar phases, the two magnons are usually spatially spread out and distributed at nearby sites~\cite{Penc2011,takata2015}.